Certified simultaneous isotopic approximation of curves via subdivision: Background

 \subsection{Correctness and complexity}

-In the original presentation, \cite{PV:2004,PV:2007}, the correctness of the curve approximation algorithm was only proved for smooth and bounded curves.
-In \cite{BCGY:2012}, by slightly weakening the correctness statement, the algorithm was extended to unbounded curves.
-In addition, in \cite{BCGY:2012}, the algorithm and correctness statement were extended to nonsingular curves, but the practicality of this approach remains in question.
-In \cite{LC:2011}, the authors extend the algorithm to non-square regions within the subdivision.
+In the original presentation \citep{PV:2004,PV:2007}, the correctness of the curve approximation algorithm was only proved for smooth and bounded curves.
+In \citet{BCGY:2012}, by slightly weakening the correctness statement, the algorithm was extended to unbounded curves.
+In addition, in \citet{BCGY:2012}, the algorithm and correctness statement were extended to nonsingular curves, but the practicality of this approach remains in question.
+In \citet{LC:2011}, the authors extend the algorithm to non-square regions within the subdivision.

 In each of these algorithms, an important feature of their correctness statements is that they guarantee global correctness, not local correctness.
-For instance, the correctness statement does not guarantee that the approximation and the variety are isotopic when restricted to a box, only that they are isotopic in the input region $R$ (or an open set containing the input region).
-The main difference between the variety and its approximations are {\em excursions} An excursion occurs when the variety briefly enters a neighboring box, but this behavior does not appear in the approximation, see Figure \ref{fig:missing_intersection} and Definition \ref{def:excursion}.
+For instance, the correctness statement does not guarantee that the approximation and the variety are isotopic when restricted to a box of the subdivision, only that they are isotopic in the input region $R$ (or a set containing the input region).
+The main difference between the variety and its approximation are {\em excursions}.
+An excursion occurs when the variety briefly enters a neighboring box, but this behavior does not appear in the approximation, see Figure~\ref{fig:missing_intersection} and Definition \ref{def:excursion}.
 Instead, the ambient isotopy stretches space so that the approximation is moved into the neighboring box.

 This global correctness without local correctness is a key feature of this family of algorithms.
-In many cases, it leads to many fewer boxes created since these algorithms do not need to resolve the behavior of small excursions.
-This key feature makes the problem of approximating a pair of curves given by $f,g\in\ZZ[x,y]$ more challenging since an excursion may involve an intersection between the varieties $\cV(f)$ and $\cV(g)$, but the ambient isotopies separate the curves and remove the intersection from the approximations $\cA(f)$ and $\cA(g)$.
+It often leads to many fewer boxes since these algorithms do not need to resolve the behavior of small excursions.
+This key feature makes the problem of approximating a pair of curves given by $f_1,f_2\in\ZZ[x,y]$ more challenging, however, since an excursion may involve an intersection between the varieties $\cV(f_1)$ and $\cV(f_2)$, but the ambient isotopies separate the curves and remove the intersection from the approximations $\cA(f_1)$ and $\cA(f_2)$, see Figure \ref{fig:missing_intersection}(a).